EndaHallahan/BBClash/Spec.md

 		<li>{list item 1}</li>
 		<li>{list item 2}</li>
 	</ol>
+	[*]{list item}

 ## Table, Table Row, Table Data, Table Header, and Caption

 Table and its subordinate tags create tables.
+Subordinate Table tags used outside of a Table are considered invalid and will not be parsed.

 #### Tag:
 	[table]